VERY Short Bio

-Cunningham has subsequently published five other books, most recently the novel Perpetua's Kin (2018), a multi-generational story about American restlessness and the residual effects of war that spans most of North America over more than a century.
+Cunningham has subsequently published six other books, most recently the novel Perpetua's Kin (2018), a multi-generational story about American restlessness and the residual effects of war that spans most of North America over more than a century.
 "With Perpetua's Kin," says Pulitzer Prize Finalist Eowyn Ivey, "M. Allen Cunningham once again demonstrates he is one of the bravest and most talented novelists writing today.
 With each page we gain the greatest gift of fiction: an insight into our own trembling humanity."
-Cunningham assembled and edited the 2016 book Funny-Ass Thoreau, featured on Lit Hub, Arts & Letters Daily, the Paris Review Daily, and elsewhere, and his 2015 book Partisans, which was a Finalist for the Flann O'Brien Award Finalist Partisans, which received the praise of the legendary John Berger, who called it a book "in which we join forces," and which New Pages called "Part fable, and an all-out plea for the love of good stories and the talent to tell them."
+Cunningham assembled and edited the 2016 book Funny-Ass Thoreau, featured on Lit Hub, Arts & Letters Daily, the Paris Review Daily, and elsewhere, and his 2015 book Partisans, which was a Finalist for the Flann O'Brien Award for Innovative Fiction, received the praise of the legendary John Berger, who called it a book "in which we join forces."
+New Pages called Partisans "Part fable, and an all-out plea for the love of good stories and the talent to tell them."
 Cunningham's The Honorable Obscurity Handbook, an existential guide to the creative life, was lauded by Cynthia Ozick as "Ingenious ... important, wholly absorbing, inspiring and inspiriting."
 Cunningham's short story collection Date of Disappearance appeared in illustrated limited edition and was lauded as "deeply seductive" by The Oregonian.
 His book The Flickering Page (2014), an illustrated treatise about the implications of e-reading, weaves together some of the most cogent thought about technology and "technological revolutions" from the past fifty years.
 Cunningham's book Q&A, a large hybrid work about television and screen-fixation in the U.S., will appear from Regal House Publishing in fall 2020.